Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: State of the Art

-Hortelano~et~al.~\cite{Hortelano2010} have evaluated the usefulness of the traditional Watchdog mechanism for \acp{cITS}.
-In their Watchdog, each vehicle observes the forwarding behavior of its neighbors.
-Because the routing mechanisms used in the network are known to each vehicle, it can predict which packets should be re-broadcast by neighboring vehicles.
-Hence, the ratio of packets that \emph{should} be forwarded by neighboring vehicles versus the number of packets that are \emph{actually} forwarded can be used to measure the protocol adherence of these neighbors.
+\paragraph{Watchdogs} There are many proposals that adapt the original Watchdog mechanism for specific requirements of \acp{cITS}, because they have the advantage that they are fully independent of transported content.
+However, they can clearly only be applied in settings where multi-hop communication occurs (either through routing or flooding-style approaches).
+One such work is that of Hortelano~et~al.~\cite{Hortelano2010}, who set out to evaluate the usefulness of the traditional Watchdog mechanism for \acp{cITS}.
+The core assumption is that routing is standardized, and vehicles can predict the (expected) behavior of their neighbors.
 To accommodate packet collisions and noise on the wireless medium, the required number of re-broadcasts is lowered by a certain threshold (called \emph{tolerance threshold}), to reduce the number of false positives, similar to the \ac{MANET} case.
 In addition, the importance of older results degrades more quickly over time, to account for the increased mobility (the authors call this \emph{devaluation}).
-Overall, the presented approach is independent of message content and can be adopted for different routing mechanisms.
 Once the watchdog detects malicious behavior, it is logged in a local file, but reports are not forwarded to other vehicles or a centralized instance.
-Their evaluation shows that it is difficult to set the threshold for malicious behavior detection, which is a globally fixed parameter in their scheme.
-This is a traditional trade-off between false negatives and false positives.
-Hence, dynamic adaptation of thresholds for watchdog mechanisms would be necessary.
+Their evaluation shows that it is difficult to find a global threshold for deciding at which point misbehavior should be detected; setting this dynamically could lead to higher accuracy.
 In addition, we note this paper does not address privacy in their analysis, making the true suitability for \acp{cITS} unclear at best.
-Last, the authors note that their system is vulnerable to several attacks.
-Essentially, these are the same as those that apply to the \ac{MANET} Watchdog mechanisms; in addition, there is no protection against Sybil attacks.
-Both of these issues are considered as future work.
+As pointed out by the authors, several vulnerabilities remain; additionally, there is no protection against Sybil attacks.
 We note that in our more general attacker model, the attacker could use selective jamming in addition to further amplify several attacks.

-\paragraph{Jamming detection} In addition to mechanisms that are designed to detect attacks on routing, a very useful mechanism involves the detection of another type of attack: jamming.
-The assumption is that a jamming attacker behaves intelligently, in order to gain an advantage through his jamming, instead of simply performing a denial of service attack.